 15 July - QRV 2m EME on 144.138 ...
 TX First here.
 50 stations in the log so far and many more expected when the "window" opens to Europe.
 A "stations worked" list will be posted here soon.
 The 2m equipment is working well +- Faraday issues (a lot of non-reciprocal Faraday noted ... be patient).
 Note: worked VK2XN with his single Yagi and 200W of power, so it 'works' when the Faraday co-operates ... but I need to look at X-POL antennas for 'the next one'!
 Added photos of the equipment as it was being constructed back in ZL ready for this trip.
 (See the bottom of the page).

 16 July - Well, moon set was a 'bust'.
-The noise and birdies from other equipment at the building we are operating from were really bad at moon set and I could only manage a few QSOs with the big guns from eastern Europe.
-There are narrow beam headings towards moon set in the coming days as the moon set direction moves further north in azimuth where the local noise falls into an antenna pattern null and drops 5 to 7dB which will help, however the best chance for Europe will be during the other window at our moon rise (European moon set).
+The noise and birdies from other equipment at the EME site were really bad at moon set and I could only manage a few QSOs with the big guns from eastern Europe.
+There are narrow beam headings towards moon set in the coming days as the moon set direction moves further north in azimuth where the local noise drops by 5 to 7dB which will help, however the best chance for Europe will be during the other window at our moon rise (European moon set).

 The moon rise direction continues to work well through to about 3 or 4 hours before our moon set when the local noise issue starts to be a problem.
 Last night several single Yagi stations were worked from North America and VK.
 Non-reciprocal Faraday rotation effects continue to be the only challenge, but with patience this can be over come, so keep calling as long as you have decodes ... even if they are past their peak your signal may be increasing at this end and it only takes a few minutes to complete the contact.
 I really must look again at an xpol DXpedition antenna system.
 I tried this once before about 10 years ago but did not persist with it due to mechanical issues, however now it is a case of "where there is a will, there is a way".